The Importance Of On-Time Payments

 Making payments on time, also known as your “payment history”, makes up 35% of your credit score – the most of any other category.
 Late payments are assessed based on three measures:

-The typical timeline goes as follows: 30 days, 60 days, 90 days, 120 days, 150 days, and then it will be written off as a loss.
-It is extremely important to keep up with payments, or be aware of whether you may be late, as even one late payment can affect your credit score.
-Not only may it affect your credit score, chronic missed payments may lead to higher interest rates, late fees and penalties, reduced credit limits, and even court judgments.
+The typical timeline goes as follows: 30 days, 60 days, 90 days, 120 days, 150 days, and then it will be written off as a loss and categorized as “uncollectible.”
+It’s extremely important to keep up with payments or be aware that you’re late, as even one late payment can affect your credit score.
+In addition to negatively impacting your credit score, chronic missed payments may lead to higher interest rates, late fees and penalties, reduced credit limits, and even court judgments.

-For example, if you have a credit card sitting at a 19.99% interest rate, and a line of credit sitting at a 7% interest rate, it may be in your best interest to transfer the amount sitting on your credit card over to a personal loan, and pay off debt more quickly due to lower interest payments.
-This will allow you to afford the minimum payment – and more!
+For example, if you have a credit card with a 19.99% interest rate and you’re late on payments, it may be in your best interest to pay off this debt with a low-interest personal loan.
+Then, you can pay off debt quicker. thanks to lower interest payments.